-I am a specialist in 20th- and 21st-century Russian and East European literatures and cultures, with broad comparative interests.
-I seek to contribute innovative work in under-explored areas: avant-gardes, politics, and poetics; diasporas and transnational cultures; translation and remediation; Danube River and Black Sea studies; digital humanities, new media, and cultural networks.
+I am an Assistant Professor of Slavic Languages and Literatures and Women’s, Gender, and Sexuality Studies at Yale University.
+I am a specialist in 20th- and 21st-century Russian and East European literatures and cultures, with broad comparative interests: avant-gardes, politics, and poetics; diasporas and transnational cultures; translation and remediation; Danube River and Black Sea studies; digital humanities, new media, and cultural networks.

 What all of my projects share—including work on Vladimir Nabokov’s English-language texts, contemporary leftist Russian poetry, Digital Humanities approaches to émigré archives, Danube River and Black Sea studies—is a commitment to the study of transnational cultural flow.
 I look at appropriation, transformations, and translation broadly construed.
 While my theoretical frames have a wide range and vary from project to project, I am particularly interested in canon formation, reception, cultural capital and its geographical distributions: historically contextualized and mediated through the many filters of medium, genre, and language.